surveycto/counter-with-timer/README.md

 For example, if you use the following *appearance*:

-    custom-countertimer(time=15000, unit='cs')
+    custom-countertimer(duration=15000, unit='cs')

-Even though the time entered is 15,000 milliseconds, it will be displayed as "1500 cs" before the timer starts.
+Even though the duration entered is 15,000 milliseconds, it will be displayed as "1500 cs" before the timer starts.

 ## More resources